Bear Flag: How to Profit from Short Setups in Downtrending Stocks

 When Bear Flags Work Best

-- Trending Down: 67% win rate.
-This is the primary environment for bear flags.
+- Trending Down: the best-aligned environment.
 When the broad market is declining, individual stock breakdowns have the macro wind at their backs.

-- High Volatility: Also valid.
+- High Volatility: also directionally aligned.
 Fear-driven markets amplify breakdowns, though wider stops may be needed due to increased daily ranges.

-- Ranging / Transitioning: 41% win rate.
+- Ranging / Transitioning: poor fit.
 Bear flags in choppy markets frequently fail as buyers step in at support levels.
-Reduce position size or avoid entirely.

-- Trending Up: Do not trade bear flags in bull markets.
+- Trending Up: do not trade bear flags in bull markets.
 Even weak stocks tend to stabilize or bounce when the broad market is rising.
-The probability of a successful breakdown drops below breakeven levels.

 Most stock screeners are built exclusively for long-side trading.
 They scan for breakouts, momentum, and uptrend setups — but offer nothing when the market turns south.
-EasySwing includes the bear flag as one of its seven core strategies, making it one of the few screeners that actively detects short setups.
+The bear flag is one of the short-side patterns EasySwing has studied as part of building a two-sided methodology.

 The bear flag also uses relative strength as a conviction filter, but inverted.
 Where long strategies want RS rank above 80, the bear flag wants RS rank at or below 40.
 This ensures you are shorting the weakest stocks — the ones underperforming 60% or more of the market.
 Weak stocks in a weak market break down harder and faster.